esentri/wrabbit-mq/README.md

 First, you need to create your domain; i.e. declare all topics and corresponding events.
 Then you can send and _send and receive_ on base of the events.

-For receiving the events you have three methods:
+For receiving the events you have two methods:

 * replier,
 * listener.